rtdicomexplorer/med-ner-translator/readme.md

                 'LATERALITY', 'REASON_FOR_EXAM', 'TECHNIQUE', 'PHARMACEUTICAL', 'VIEW',
                 'SHORT_NAME', 'LONG_NAME']

-- then create the NER label for our model and using the previous reports ('en') withouet translation to crate the train dataset for the model.
+- then create the NER label for our model and using the previous reports ('en') without translation to create the train dataset for the model.

+#### take a look at radlex_bio.py